 And competing with the palms are some enormous old river gums.
 The thick canopy is a bird-watcher’s delight.

-If you’re looking for a secluded piece of paradise, then Cracow Beach is for you.
+If you’re looking for a secluded piece of paradise, this beach is for you.
 Take time to admire the palms, a remnant from an ancient past.

 Cracow Beach is on Wulli Wulli Country.